 Introduction to Treatment

 Some oral diseases are easier to diagnose than others.
 However, it is usually best to have a specific diagnosis to receive the best treatment.
 Clinicians can diagnose many oral diseases with information gained from a good medical and dental history, as well as a clinical examination.
-However, some diseases require additional diagnostic information be gathered before a definitive diagnosis can be made.
+However, some diseases require additional diagnostic information to be gathered before a definitive diagnosis can be made.
 Additional diagnostic information can be obtained by performing additional diagnostic procedures (such as taking an X-ray, drawing blood for a laboratory test, etc.).
 The ability of an additional diagnostic procedure to detect an oral disease if it is present, or to indicate that a disease is truly not present, varies according to the procedure and disease.
 Also, most diagnostic procedures have some associated risk.
 So, it is important to talk to your oral health provider before you consent to any additional diagnostic procedures.

 Screening for Early Disease and Treatment